There is a section in this magazine that is called “Wwoof“. Since many of you asked what is WWOOF, I thought I could dedicate some time to explain it.

 - Being exposed to new interesting values and ecological ideas.

-- Sometimes you’re just hooked: you will choose to live in the farm or eco-community… forever!
-(It’s true… it happened!)
+- Sometimes it just gets you: you will choose to live on the farm or eco-community… forever!
+(It’s true… it happens!)

 A powerful way to change your life

-Wwoof is claimed to have “the power” to change people’s life.
+They say Wwoof has “the power” to change people’s life.
 It surely changed my life a lot, and I would say for the better.

 I was often depressed when I was living in the city, where I was spending my life just thinking of business, money, career, material possessions, etc. etc.

 I talked a little bit about it on my TEDtalk.

 There are many websites where you can go deeper into it.
 For example, the main website http://www.wwoof.org

 I would just add that what was more valuable to me, was acknowledging the existence of different alternative ways of living, many of which are listed in the Wwoof database (eco-villages, eco-communities, self-sufficient farms, off-grid places, tiny homes…).